lighttransport/nanostl/README.md

 Eearly testing stage.
 Not ready for the production use.

+## Features

+* Experimental CUDA support.
+You can use NanoSTL on device functions.
+  * See `sandbox/cuda/`

 ## Supported features

-Be careful!
-Not all C++ STL functions are supported for each module.

 * vector
 * string
 * algorithm
 * limits
 * map

+Be careful!
+Not all C++ STL functions are supported for each module.

 ### Limited support